SwanBurial/swanburial/README.md

 <div align="center"> <br/>
 If I don't respond, I'm usually offtab !!
 W2i works best <br/>
     <div align="center"> <br/>
   VI COSPLAYERS PLEASEEE INT...
-I need someone to caitvi yurimax with
+I need someone to caitvimax with
   <div align="center"> <br/>
 C+H is encouraged, even if we don't talk and/or have not met !
 Ships are welcome as well, just don't be weird with them lwky <br/>
     <div align="center"> <br/>